heubeck/flux-kind-discourse/apps/README.md

-create a secret like this:
+create a secret like this before bootstrapping:

 ```
 ---